How Much Can I Earn with a DNP?

 Your career path with a DNP will greatly influence your salary.
 Depending on the role, you can make anywhere from an a median wage of $83,000 to $180,000, according to the U.S. Bureau of Labor Statistics.

 As leaders in every facet of healthcare, nurses with DNPs work to improve patient care.
 These nurses can remain in a clinical setting and continue to care for patients or move into management or administration, develop policy, or lead change at the institutional level.

 With a dramatically high job growth rate, nurses with a DNP could be in high demand–and be courted with high salaries.

 According to the BLS, a growing demand for healthcare services, fueled by an emphasis on preventive care and an aging population, will expand jobs for nurse anesthetists, nurse midwives, and nurse practitioners.
-These are advanced practice registered nurses (APRNs) and, taken together, jobs for these roles will grow at a rate of 45% through 2030, according to BLS data.
+These are advanced practice registered nurses (APRNs) and, taken together, jobs for these roles will grow at a rate of 40 percent through 2031, according to BLS data.

 Current Trends Could Push DNP Salaries Higher

 A trend occurring across nursing also could affect salaries for many nurses, so a DNP could put you ahead of the game.
 Already, APRNs, who must have a Master of Science in Nursing (MSN), are increasingly pursuing DNPs.

 David G. Campbell-O’Dell, DNP, APRN, FNP-BC, FAANP, president of the professional association Doctors of Nursing Practice Inc., explains how the demand for higher education is beginning to permeate nursing: